-Signature of Parent/Gua rdian
+Signature of Parent/Guardian

 Date

-ted above and returned to the principal, the head coach, or the club in any extra-curricular activity at La Plata High School.
+This sheet must be signed by all parties indicated above and returned to the principal, the head coach, or the classical consor before a student will be allowed to participate in any extra-curricular activity at La Plata High School. ub

-"We the undersigned also acknowledge receipt of and Information."
-Athletic Team Participants Only have reviewed and understand the MSHSAA Concussion
+Ve the undersigned also acknowledge receipt of and have reviewed and understand the MSHSAA Concussion Cormation."
+Athletic Team Participants Only

-Signature of Student -
+nature of Student

-Signature of Parent -
+nature of Parent

-Date
+te